Does Honey Go Bad: Signs of Spoiled Honey

 Factors that Affect the Shelf Life

-Fresh ripe honey that is properly harvested and stored from the hive is ready to last for a very long time.
+Fresh ripe honey that is properly harvested from the hive and stored correctly is ready to last for a very long time.
 But, there are things that we do to it that can affect the shelf life.

-When you are making plans to store your honey, keep these factors in mind:
+When you are choosing a place to keep honey – these factors are important:

 - exposure to moisture